CMSC651 Analysis of Algorithms, Fall 2013

 principle for randomized algorithms, the rank bound in communication

-- Randomized algorithms: hashing and color-coding, concentration bounds,
+- Randomized algorithms: alteration and random permutations, hashing and

 data streams and communication complexity,

-- Three pillars of combinatorial optimization: shortest paths, network flow, matching.
+- Three pillars of combinatorial optimization: shortest paths, network flow, matching; study of matching in its different guises.

 - Linear programming and the polyhedral approach to combinatorial optimization.